 Maple cabinets can color lighter or darker and can give a modern or classical look.
 Simply there are no exceptions in using Maple as a cabinet material.

-Maple cabinets can get yellow with age due to the high exposure to the UV rays.
+Maple cabinets can get yellow with age due to the high exposure to UV rays.

 Therefore, make sure to apply stain, sealer, or any other protective layer that gives UV protection and protects your Maple cabinets from yellowing and damage caused by UV rays.